Last Updated on June 28, 2023

 Have you ever attended an estate sale?
 I was surprised to learn many have not.
-Yes, walking into a complete stranger’s home can be intimidating, but estate sales are where you’ll find the best stuff for the best prices.
+Yes, walking into a complete stranger’s home can be intimidating, but estate sales are where you’ll find the best vintage decor for the best prices.
 Because not everyone is versed in this art of secondhand shopping, I decided to write a complete guide on how to find estate sales.
-Also, be sure to check out my how to shop estate sales online where I teach you how to navigate Everything But The House.
+Also, be sure to check out my how-to shop estate sales online, where I teach you how to navigate Everything But The House.

 After reviewing the sneak peek images, if the sale REALLY looks amazing, here’s what you’re going to do.

 Best Tips For Shopping Estate Sales From A Pro

 1. When To Arrive at the Estate Sale